Ha Noi Vietnam was our second destination after Ho Chi Minh. Although we were new to Hanoi we had lived in Vietnam for a month by then.

 So… what can you eat in Ha Noi as a vegan?

-I mentioned in my post already that most high-end vegan restaurants are geared for tourists and are charging a western price for the meal.
+I mentioned in my post already that most high-end vegan restaurants are geared toward tourists and are charging a western price for the meal.
 But not all of them do.

 After spending some time doing research and visiting several places, we found a few places that are worth sharing.